-This development permit area is intended to ensure that new residential infill development achieves attractive, architecturally coordinated, and contextappropriate residential designs.
+This development permit area is intended to ensure that new residential infill development achieves attractive, architecturally coordinated, and context-appropriate residential designs.

-This category applies to all duplex and detached secondary residences as well as single-residential homes in areas with special heritage consideration (as shown on Map 2 and 3) as well as bare land stratas and mobile home parks with three or more dwellings.
+This category applies to all duplex and detached secondary residences as well as single-residential homes in areas with special heritage consideration (as shown on Map D-2) as well as bare land stratas and mobile home parks.

 The designation and guidelines are integrated within this DPA in order to achieve a number of objectives.
 The designation and guidelines are in accordance with sections 488 (1) (a), (e), (h), (i), and (j) of the Local Government Act.